alexsavino/RPS/README.md

 I'm Alex Savino, a recent Astrophysics graduate from Columbia University.

 This repository contains a personal project I developed shortly after finishing my undergraduate studies.
 It’s a Rock-Paper-Scissors app using Swift and Xcode, where a user can play against a computer.
 The app constantly displays three cards, and the user clicks on one to make a choice.
 The computer randomly selects its move, and the winner is shown.
 It’s designed for iOS, supporting both portrait and landscape modes.
-The game is automatically reset after every turn.
+The game is automatically reset after every round.

 I aimed to emulate the animation style and pace of Duolingo.